 Cut the root vegetables into larger chunks almost equal in size to the meat or even a bit larger.

-If you chop them too small, they get too mushy and almost entirely fall apart.
+They become mushy and almost entirely fall apart if you chop them too small.
 You want them soft but still hold some of their shapes.

 At first, some liquid will be visible in the pot, but the potatoes will eventually absorb most of it.